DocHound/DocHoundEngine/Docs/SupportedVSTSFeatures.md

 ## Displaying the Results of a Work Item Query as Sub-Nodes

+> Note: This feature is currently under development and not yet supported in production environments!

 It is possible to display TFS work item queries in a way where each item within the query result becomes a sub-node of the current TOC node.
 The sub-nodes are then displayed as if they were individually configured work item nodes (see above).

 ```json